congsonzero/gymho_django/README.md

-# gymho_django
+## gymho_django

-#run the venv module as a script with the directory path
+# run the venv module as a script with the directory path

     py -m venv venv-env

-#Once you’ve created a virtual environment, you may activate it.
+# Once you’ve created a virtual environment, you may activate it.

     .\env-env\Scripts\Activate.ps1

+## Install requirement.txt

+     py -m pip install -r requirements.txt